a2stuff/a2d/CONTRIBUTING.md

 ## Sub-Projects

+### Desk Accessories

+These are pretty easy to write.
+See the bug tracker (links below) for examples, but anything is welcome.
+Look at existing DA code for examples, and see the [API](desk.acc/API.md) and [MGTK](mgtk/MGTK.md) docs for more details.

 ### Disassembly

 Pure disassembly changes take place in the `disasm` branch, which builds identically to the original.
 The `master` branch is based on `disasm`.
 (NOTE: Some disassembly has been done in `master` and should be 'upstreamed', time permitting.)